c1emon/lora_gateway_transparent_transmission/README.md

 # Introduction

 * The floder lora_gateway contained all the HAL library to be used to driver SX1301.
-* The floder packet_forwarder is a offical example where the process of SX1301's configuration has cantained.
+* The floder packet_forwarder is a offical example where the process of SX1301's configuration has contained.
-* The floder lora_bridge writen by me aims to realize transparent transmission function.
+* The floder lora_bridge written by me aims to realize transparent transmission function.